antitoxic/antitoxic/README.md

 Proud ex-member of [Obshtestvo.bg](https://www.obshtestvo.bg/)

 ### ⚖️ My Core Principles in Software development
+- Tools & frameworks are coming and going all the time, what's eternal is **the need to move from one version to another or one tool to another**
 - The way to **avoid a dying codebase is to make it composable** and its pieces **swappable**
-- Tools are coming and going all the time, what's eternal is **the need to move from one version to another or one tool to another**
 - Developers should have **direct access to configure the underlyng tools** used in their development, not to be hidden through layers of abstractions and meta-configuration
 - Developers must be aware of **what their project dependencies mean** for the final code they deploy
-- **Code editors are first-class runtime environments** we need to care about
+- **Code editors are first-class runtime environments for tools** & we need to care about them
 - A big part of advancing technical skills is understanding the underlying platforms, their capabilities & limitations
-- A big part of being a good developer is caring about how well can your code be understood, edited & debug-ed by others
+- A big part of being a good developer is caring about how well can your code be understood, edited & debugged by others
 - A big part of any job is to understand others & share a common goal
 - Companies developing software should have a **common shared foundation** all their teams build upon, but individual teams should have **control over their project-specific needs**
 - `JSON` **is a terrible configuration format**.